What is gestational diabetes?

 Additionally, the child born from a pregnancy affected by gestational diabetes may have a greater chance of being obese and developing type 2 diabetes.
 Be sure to tell your child’s pediatrician that you had gestational diabetes so the child’s growth and other factors can be monitored accordingly.

-Learn more about how to manage these increased risks and keep yourself and your baby healthy.
+More information about how to manage these increased risks and keep yourself and your baby healthy is provided in the NIDDK health topic, how to manage these increased risks and keep yourself and your baby healthy.